 Prior to joining the faculty of Western New England, Professor Setty was a litigator with the New York firm of Davis Polk & Wardwell, where she focused on antitrust and securities regulation matters.
 She served as defense counsel in civil, regulatory and criminal matters involving national security issues, including terrorism financing investigations and lawsuits, and a pro bono matter challenging sentencing guidelines for those convicted of terrorist acts.
 Her pro bono practice also included litigating federal civil rights cases, working on state constitutional challenges to immigration-related ballot initiatives, and the mentoring of New York City high school students.
 Professor Setty graduated as a Harlan Fiske Stone Scholar from Columbia Law School and received her A.B. in History (concentration in comparative civil rights) with honors from Stanford University.

-Sudha Setty, Surveillance and the Inversion of Democratic Transparency, in DEMOCRACY AND SECURITY: A HANDBOOK (L. Weinberg and E. Francis, ed. forthcoming Routledge 2016).
+Sudha Setty, Surveillance and the Inversion of Democratic Transparency, in DEMOCRACY AND SECURITY: A HANDBOOK (L. Weinberg and E. Francis eds., forthcoming Routledge 2016).

-Sudha Setty, Assessing Unconventional Applications of the "Terrorism" Label, in THE WAR ON TERROR & BEYOND: MOVING FROM MILITARY ACTION TO CIVIL RIGHTS (Univ. of Penn.
-Press forthcoming), edited by Satvinder Juss and Clive Walker.
+Sudha Setty, Assessing Unconventional Applications of the "Terrorism" Label, in THE WAR ON TERROR & BEYOND: MOVING FROM MILITARY ACTION TO CIVIL RIGHTS (Satvinder Juss & Clive Walker eds., Univ. of Penn.
+Press forthcoming).
 SSRN

-Sudha Setty, Formalism and State Secrets, in SECRECY, NATIONAL SECURITY AND THE VINDICATION OF CONSTITUTIONAL LAW (Edward Elgar Publishing 2013), edited by David Cole, Federico Fabbrini and Arianna Vedaschi.
+Sudha Setty, Formalism and State Secrets, in SECRECY, NATIONAL SECURITY AND THE VINDICATION OF CONSTITUTIONAL LAW (David Cole, Federico Fabbrini & Arianna Vedaschi eds., Edward Elgar Publishing 2013).
 SSRN Digital Commons Cited by

-Sudha Setty, Litigating Secrets: Comparative Perspectives on the State Secrets Privilege in NATIONAL SECURITY, CIVIL LIBERTIES AND THE WAR ON TERROR (Prometheus Books 2011), edited by M. Katherine B. Darmer and Richard D. Fybel.
+Sudha Setty, Litigating Secrets: Comparative Perspectives on the State Secrets Privilege in NATIONAL SECURITY, CIVIL LIBERTIES AND THE WAR ON TERROR (M. Katherine B. Darmer & Richard D. Fybe eds., Prometheus Books 2011).

-Sudha Setty, Litigating Secrets: Comparative Perspectives on the State Secrets Privilege in STATE SECRETS PRIVILEGE (Icfai University Press 2009), edited by M. Bhavani.
+Sudha Setty, Litigating Secrets: Comparative Perspectives on the State Secrets Privilege in STATE SECRETS PRIVILEGE (M. Bhavani ed., Icfai University Press 2009).
 Cited by

-Sudha Setty, The President's Private Dictionary: How Secret Definitions Undermine Domestic and Transnational Efforts at Executive Branch Accountability, INDIANA JOURNAL OF GLOBAL LEGAL STUDIES (forthcoming 2017).
-SSRN
+Sudha Setty, The President's Private Dictionary: How Secret Definitions Undermine Domestic and Transnational Efforts at Executive Branch Accountability, 24 IND.
+J. GLOBAL LEGAL STUD.
+513 (2017).
+SSRN Digital Commons LawArXiv

 Sudha Setty and Matthew H. Charity, Introduction: Constitutional Conflict and Development: Perspectives from South Asia and Africa, 28 TEMPLE INT'L & COMP.
 L.J.
 179 (2015) (invited introduction for symposium issue).
 SSRN Digital Commons